Professor in HSRU

 Louise is a coinvestigator on two MRC-funded methods studies:one on measurement reactivity, led by Professor David French at the University of Manchester, and one on PPI interventions to enhance surgical trial recruitment led by Dr Jo Crocker, University of Oxford.

-She is also a coinvestigator on a study on the experiences of recruiting and participating in for the 100k Genomes Project, in collaboration with Oxford colleagues and Professor Nick Mays at the London School of Hygiene and Tropical Medicine
+She was also a coinvestigator on a study on the experiences of recruiting and participating in for the 100k Genomes Project, in collaboration with Oxford colleagues and Professor Nick Mays at the London School of Hygiene and Tropical Medicine

 Louise is a Board Member for the National Institute for Health Research Health Service and Delivery Research programme.